 The Content Is Trickling In

 Of course, a 4K TV doesn’t mean much if everything you’re watching is only 1080p.
 Thankfully, finding 4K content is getting easier than it used to be.
 Sony and Microsoft both have consoles on the market (or coming soon) that can render games in 4K.
 Most major blockbuster movies are being released on Ultra HD Blu-rays, and streaming companies like Netflix are releasing more 4K content than ever before.
 Not all of this content also supports HDR, but a lot of it does.
 If you want to find content for your shiny new TV, here are your options:

 - Ultra HD Blu-ray: 4K Blu-ray players aren’t dirt cheap just yet, but you can find some models for less than $200.
-More importantly, consoles like the Xbox One S and the upcoming Xbox One X also function as 4K Blu-ray players, so you might not need a separate box.
+More importantly, consoles like the Xbox One S and Xbox One X also function as 4K Blu-ray players, so you might not need a separate box.
 Studios like Sony, Warner Bros., Universal, Lionsgate, and Disney are finally releasing many of their movies on 4K discs.
 Since other methods like streaming can reduce the picture quality of 4K content, this is probably your best bet for getting the most stunning images on your TV for now.